possibly-wrong/blackjack/readme.txt

 When you run the Basic Strategy Calculator, you must first enter the casino rule variations, similar to those specified in the data files for the Blackjack game (see above).

+There are two additional options not available in the game.
+The first is the playing strategy for split hands, which may be allowed to differ from "pre-split" strategy (CDP) or not (CDZ-, as in the game).
+The second additional option is the payoff for blackjack, which is normally 1.5 (3:2).

 Once basic strategy for the selected rule variations has been computed, enter the name of a file in which to save the basic strategy table.